JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    }
    ```

-3. You can now go back to the `App` component and pass the `selectedVideo` and a handler for `onSelectVideo`
+3. You can now go back to the `App` component and pass `selectedVideo` and a handler for `onSelectVideo`
    for each of the two video lists:

    ```kotlin
    VideoList {